-- To schedule an appointment at one of our branch offices visit gov/SOSAppointments or calling 888-SOS-MICH.
+- To schedule an appointment at one of our branch offices visit gov/SOSAppointments.
 You can make your appointment at any branch in the state, and you don’t need to have a renewal mailer to do so.
 Some branches fill up fast, so book your appointment a few weeks in advance of when plan to travel.
 Your REAL ID license or state ID card will be mailed to you.

 - Bring your driver’s license or state identification card.

 - Bring your certified birth certificate, with a raised seal or stamp issued by a governmental agency; your valid, unexpired U.S. passport; or an approved citizenship or legal presence document.
 (Faxes and photocopies won’t be accepted.)

 - If your name differs from what is on your birth certificate, bring certified documents for every time your name has changed, such as marriage licenses or court orders.

 There’s no additional fee to turn a license or state ID card into a standard REAL ID if it’s done during your normal renewal time; otherwise a duplicate card fee of $9 or $10 will be charged.

 For more information, visit Michigan.gov/RealID.